 The old town in general, and especially the Zona Romantica, also affords some wonderful sights and architectural gems, often hidden away on a side street or resting comfortably alongside a modern edifice.
 Strolling through the side streets is best done in the early morning to midafternoon, when you're less likely to encounter the hordes of tourists that make Vallarta into a very different place at night.

 For Tennessee Williams buffs and travelers smitten with Hollywood history and lore, a minor industry has sprung up around the relics of The Night of the Iguana, which was filmed in Puerto Vallarta in 1963.
 The Mismaloya area, where much of the location work was shot, continues to draw visitors to its pretty cove dotted with palapa restaurants.
-Nowadays, a group of privately owned condominiums dominates the beachfront just north of Mismaloya, the site of the filming.
+Nowadays, a group of privately owned condominiums dominates the beachfront just north of Mismaloya.
 Some of the original set (vastly reconstructed) initially was maintained by the complex and used for a 50th-anniversary celebration.
 Some remains of these can be seen from a pathway, but there is no longer any access to them.

 Some of the most beautiful scenery along Banderas Bay is just south of the city, where tropical rain-forest-blanketed mountains actually reach the shores of sandy beaches and the Los Arcos rock formations add a dramatic touch.
 Day trips by taxi or bus to Mismaloya or by water taxi to Yelapa will reward you with wonderful views and pleasant beaches.
 If boutiques, galleries, cafes and restaurants are more your thing, you'll find plenty from El Centro to Marina Vallarta—a yacht marina and development north of the Zona Hotelera.